 “Healthy soil is productive, and can absorb more water during big rains to store it for later for the plants to use.
 When you keep more water, soil, and nutrients in place, healthy soil can make a farm more resilient while providing cleaner water to the neighbors.”

 Minnesota’s soils are incredibly diverse and Cates recognizes different practices will be needed in different areas and different soils – it’s not a one-size fits all system.

 “Farmers are the cornerstone of thriving rural communities, and we hope to help them work within existing economic realities while being good stewards of the land.
 We’re aiming for the win-win of good stewardship and profit.”

-Article written by Stacy Nordstrom
+This article was written by Stacy Nordstrom.